giniedp/nw-buddy/README.md

 2. install `yarn` (https://yarnpkg.com/) and run `yarn install`
 3. create a `.env` file and copy contents of `.env.example`.
 Adjust env variables as you need
 4. When working on PTR change the `NW_PTR=true` in `.env`
+5. install `nw-extract` in some way.
+This is currently a peer dependency (does not work on unix).
+To install globally do `yarn global add nw-extract`

 ## Extracting and importing game data